Generic Name: empagliflozin (EM pa gli FLOE zin)

 How should I take empagliflozin?

 Empagliflozin is usually taken once per day in the morning.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You may take empagliflozin with or without food, but take it the same way each time.
+You may take empagliflozin with or without food.

 This medicine can cause positive results with certain lab tests for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using empagliflozin.